ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 ## Developing a protective monitoring schema

-For the purposes of this guide, a protective monitoring schema sets out all the controls points which will be implemented in an ICT system.
+For the purposes of this guide, a protective monitoring schema sets out all the controls points which will be implemented in an IT system.

 ### Development stages